SeriousGuy888/HATApedia/content/articles/billzoplace.md

 ![Billzoplace, 2023-03-02](/images/articles/billzoplace_2023-03-02.jpg)

-The architecture style of Billzoplace City is largely based on that of the district of Harka in [CheezSurv6](./oktosurv_theory).
+The architecture style of Billzoplace City is largely based on that of the district of Harka in [[oktosurv_theory|CheezSurv6]].

 ## Subway Station
-The subway station in Billzoplace City is part of the [Remyan](./remy_republic) subway network, connected to Sheapland station.
+The subway station in Billzoplace City is part of the [[Hata Railways]], connected to Sheapland station.
 Riders may tap their Hocuspocus Card in order to pay at the turnstiles.